Client Side vs Server side rendering: Which One Should SEO’s Prefer?

 Why Fast Loading is Critical for SEO?

 In the digital world, users expect websites to load quickly.
 If a page takes too long to load, visitors may leave before they even see the content, leading to a higher bounce rate.
 Google, in particular, uses loading speed as a ranking factor in its algorithm.
 Websites that provide a fast, smooth browsing experience tend to rank higher on search engine results pages (SERPs) because they align with Google’s commitment to delivering the best possible user experience.
+Here are the key ways in which fast loading impacts SEO:

 Improved User Experience (UX)